Applications for US unemployment aid fall to 287K

 WASHINGTON (AP) — Slightly fewer Americans sought unemployment benefits last week, pushing the average number of applications in the past month to an eight-year low.

-The Labor Department said Thursday that weekly applications fell 1,000 to a seasonally adjusted 287,000 in the week ended Oct.
+The Labor Department says weekly applications fell 1,000 to a seasonally adjusted 287,000 in the week ended Oct.
 4. That is the fourth straight week that applications have been below 300,000, a clear sign of a job market on the mend.

 Applications are a proxy for layoffs.
 They have fallen 9 percent in the past month.
 That suggests employers are keeping their workers, likely because they expect continued economic growth and may be contemplating more hires.